 What Weight Gain Meant to Me:

-If you have read my previous (very personal stories here and here) you also know that I struggled with disordered eating and orthorexia.
+I have previously struggled with disordered eating and orthorexia.
 How I perceived my body and in turn how I treated myself were inextricably tied to each other.
 If I gained weight, I punished myself by restricting my food intake, followed of course by subsequent bingeing.
-If I lost weight, I got an immediate “high” and felt on top of the world.
+If I lost weight, I got an immediate "high" and felt on top of the world.
 The thing is, that feeling never lasted very long.
 That is exactly what dieting for so many years did to me.
 It made me feel inadequate in every way possible, I was never smart enough, pretty enough or skinny enough.
 I focused solely on my appearance and thought, if I could just get down to XXX weight, I would feel better about myself, I would love myself.
 But then I did get to this goal weight and nothing happened.
-For a fleeting moment I felt happy, but it was all superficial, in fact I really didn’t know myself at all.
-I certainly didn’t know a thing about self love, never mind self love after weight gain.
-You can read more about why I don’t promote weight loss as a health goal over here.
+For a fleeting moment I felt happy, but it was all superficial, in fact I really didn't know myself at all.
+I certainly didn't know a thing about self love, never mind self love after weight gain.
+You can read more about why I don't promote weight loss as a health goal over here.

 Self Love After Weight Gain: Changing my Mindset